T00fy/r2t/README.md

   -o, --output-dir <OUTPUT_DIR>  Directory to save the output file.
 Defaults to the input directory
-      --stdout                   Output the result to stdout instead of a file --no-gitignore             Do not respect .gitignore files for filtering --create-settings          Create a default .r2t.yaml settings file in the current directory --global                   Use with --create-settings to create a global configuration file -h, --help                     Print help
+      --stdout                   Output the result to stdout instead of a file --no-gitignore             Do not respect .gitignore files for filtering --skip-tests               Skip including the content of test files and inline test modules --create-settings          Create a default .r2t.yaml settings file in the current directory --global                   Use with --create-settings to create a global configuration file -h, --help                     Print help